bew508/ETC/README.md

 ### Static

 `user_list.css`: Adds formatting for the pop-up window by placing it in the middle of the page and creating the box it appears in.
+Also adds formatting to stretch the user list vertically instead of horizontally.

 `user_list.js`: Is responsible for creating the pop-up window and managing the buttons on it.
 A function is assigned to each Remove User button.
 Upon press, all buttons on the page will be disabled.
 Then a template present in the *user_list.html* file is retrieved that contains the HTML code for the pop-up.
 This template is copied and placed on the page and the linked css file takes over the formatting.
 Additionally, the page is darkened and functions are added to the buttons in the pop-up.
 Should the positive confirmation button be clicked, a csrf token is retrieved and a fetch POST request is sent to the appropriate view containing the user to be deleted.
 Then the background color is reset, all buttons are reactivated, and the pop-up window container is deleted.
 The latter part of this is also done if the user choose to cancel the removal.